bnachtwey/IT-Stuff/Storage/Ceph/SingleNode.common.md

-# Common Notes on my first *Single Node Cluster* Rollout
+# Common Notes on my first *~Single~ Node Cluster* Rollout
 I follow the [guide published by RedHat](https://www.redhat.com/en/blog/ceph-cluster-single-machine)
 ## System Setting
+🚧this part vvv is obsolete 🚧
 - one VM running on Proxmox 8.3.1
 - Rocky Linux 9.5<br>
   by now (Dec 12th 2024) *AlmaLinux* still supports *Ceph 18.2* but not *19.2*